-From the age of three, children can attend kindergarten or preschool programs in some centres.
-These usually offer short sessions, from about one hour at the age of three, up to four hours for four-year-olds.
+From the age of three years, children can attend kindergarten or preschool programs in some centres.
+These usually offer short sessions, from about one hour at three years, up to four hours for four-year-olds.
 Some long day care centres also run kindergarten programs alongside their child care services.

 Care, learning and education are a vital part of all child care settings.
 Programs focus on play-based learning, communication, language (including literacy and numeracy), social skills and emotional development.

 Getting help from friends, relatives or a nanny is called informal care.
 Formal care refers to a registered facility.
 Most Australian families use more informal care than formal care.

 When you’re trying to decide what type of child care is right for your family, you might want to consider:

 - whether you or your partner could work from home

 - the possibility of using a nanny or babysitter

 - whether the cost of child care makes it too expensive to return to work